-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Stand-alone peripherals such as contact lens cases when not factory packaged with the contact lenses.
-Not covered under any condition Surgical treatment for morbid obesity Unless it is considered medically necessary and covered under Original Medicare.
-Transportation Transportation is covered only to the extent of the benefit listed as Transportation in Section 2.1 of this chapter.
-Vision therapy Vision therapy (e.g., ocular exercises, visual training, vision training, orthoptics, and any associated supplemental testing) is not covered unless used as part of the treatment plan for rehabilitation services for members with vision impairment.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Transportation • Transportation is covered only to the extent of the benefit listed as Transportation in Section 2.1 of this chapter.
+Vision therapy • Vision therapy (e.g., ocular exercises, visual training, vision training, orthoptics, and any associated supplemental testing) is not covered unless used as part of the treatment plan for rehabilitation services for members with vision impairment.

 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services billed by various providers not covered by Original Medicare.
-Provider types include: Acupuncturist Assisted Living Facility Birthing Center Certified Alcohol and Drug Counselor Certified Social Worker Drug and Alcohol Rehabilitation Counselor Licensed Alcoholic and Drug Counselor Licensed Massage Therapist Licensed Practical Nurse Master of Social Work Mental Health Counselor National Certified Counselor Registered Nurse Substance Abuse Facility Covered only if billed under a participating physician or other healthcare professional.
+Provider types include: Acupuncturist Assisted Living Facility Birthing Center Certified Alcohol and Drug Counselor Certified Social Worker Drug and Alcohol Rehabilitation Counselor Licensed Alcoholic and Drug Counselor Licensed Massage Therapist Licensed Practical Nurse Master of Social Work Mental Health Counselor National Certified Counselor Naturopath Registered Nurse Substance Abuse Facility Covered only if billed under a participating physician or other healthcare professional.